 Sedition case: Three engineering students from Kashmir

-The three students studying in a private engineering college here were arrested on Saturday for raising pro-
+The three students studying in a private engineering college in Hubballi were arrested on Saturday for raising pro-

 Pakistan slogans and posting it on social media on the first anniversary of the ghastly terrorist attack that left scores